Break-Through-Tech/Wyndham-1A-no-show-fraud-detection/Challenge-Project-Overview.md

 2. **Begin reviewing the dataset** using the link above
 3. **Read the GitHub Projects documentation** [here](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects)

-I’m excited to work with you!
+We're excited to work with you!

 ---